R31Z/JS-questions-and-answers/Questions and Answers.md

 ## 31. What are different types of error in JavaScript?

 Syntax Error: – Syntax Errors are those errors which occur when you break the rules defined in JavaScript while creating a program.
 This error occurs while loading a web page.

+Runtime Error: – Runtime error informs the programmer that there is a problem with a script while loading.
+You can see runtime errors in a browser.
+It specifies the line number in the alert box so that you can easily search that error in Script.
+Due to the use of improper command the runtime error occurs.

+Logical Error: – Logical Error is the type e of error in which you don’t get an expected result as required.
+This error is also known as a bug.